DavidKlempfner/UniHockey/README.md

 # Must have
 1. Dependency injection.
 2. Resource file to store strings so you can use different languages (German).
-3. Security (AntiForgeryTokens, Authorization and Authentication filters).
+3. Security (AntiForgeryTokens, CORS, Authorization and Authentication filters).
 4. Unit tests.
 5. Client-side model validation.
 6. Bundles/Minification (to save the number of HTTP requests for JS/CSS files).
 7. Logging (Elmah)
+8. Repository pattern/Unit of Work pattern
+9. Transactions in DB (everything is undone if just one command doesn't work)